-Mrs May is the school Inclusion Lead and is happy to meet with parents to discuss concerns.
-Please make an appointment through the school office.
-Tel:01604 751130
+Mrs May is the school Inclusion Lead & SENCo and is happy to meet with parents to discuss any concerns.
+Please make an appointment through the school office or email her directly:

 At Earl Spencer Primary School we know that children are individuals, each with their own strengths and difficulties.
 We teach children in the way that best supports their learning and this means that all children, from the most able to those with additional difficulties and needs, can achieve their potential in our school.

 When children do experience difficulties in their learning, staff work closely with our Inclusion Team and parents, as well as appropriate outside agencies, to meet children’s needs.

 What are Special Educational Needs (SEND)?